xdoko01/pgRPG/README.md

   - IMPORTANT: if you want to display arming of the arrow then ammo pack(generator) and weapon must be 2 separate entities with 2 Renderable Models.
 If weapon and ammo pack are merged into one entity then only one renderable model (probably weapon) is displayed and the animation of arming an arrow is missing/overridden by weapon.

-  - [ ] - optimize the following processors that consume the most time: `'GameEventsExProcessor'`: 1677, `'PerformRenderDebugInfoProcessor'`: 1657, `'PerformRenderMapProcessor'`: 1767
+  - [ ] - optimize the following processors that consume the most time: `'PerformRenderDebugInfoProcessor'`: 1657, `'PerformRenderMapProcessor'`: 1767

   - [ ] - in `PerformDisarmWeapon` component fire a new component for removing the WeaponInUse component.
 Maybe to have processor `RemoveRenderDataFromParent` + flag `FlagRemoveDataFromParent`(entity_ids) that will handle all the removals

   - [ ] - BUG - pickup `spear`(1) and next pickup `bow`(7).
 After bow pickup the spear texture remains lying on the ground.